-

 Shi Feng Longjing: The Dragon Well of Shifeng

-Shi Feng Longjing (Chinese: 狮峰龙井, pinyin: shī fēng lóng jǐng) is one of the most famous and revered varieties of green tea in China.
+Shi Feng Longjing (Chinese: 狮峰龙井, pinyin: shī fēng lóng jǐng) is one of the most famous and revered green teas in China.
 Its name translates as "Dragon Well of Shi Feng."
-This tea is famous for its exquisite taste, delicate aroma and rich history.
+This tea is renowned for its exquisite flavor, delicate aroma, and rich history.

 Shi Feng Longjing In Chinese it is written like this: 狮峰龙井.